National Trauma Education and Policy Institute

 LGBTQ

-Influencing the rights of those who are LGBTQ to ensure equal rights and thereby improving the availability and effectiveness of services for those who are LGBTQ.
+Influencing the rights of those who are LGBTQ to ensure equal rights and thereby improving the availability and effectiveness of services for them.
 There will be a strong focus on IPV and IPV services.

 Jail/Prison Diversion

 Improving the Justice system from top down.
-Providing the support needed to the communities of minorities and especially black and brown people to have the opportunity to be successful and the protection against other influences that lead to mass incarceration.
-Also working towards mass liberation.
+Providing the support needed to the minority community to be successful, along with the protection against other influences that lead to mass incarceration.
+Our organization is also working towards mass liberation.

 Bullying